lotanaharoni/Jack-Compiler/README.md

 ## Language

-This program is written in Python.
+This program is written in Python
 <br>

 ## Introduction